TiendaNube/devhub-apps/templates/standalone/backend/node-ts/README.md

 This folder structure helps maintain a clear separation of responsibilities and keeps the source code organized, making it easier to understand and work with different parts of the API.

+The `tiendanube-api.client.ts` is responsible for abstracting the logic of communicating with the public api The `tiendanube-auth.client.ts` is responsible for abstracting the logic of install app

 ## Endpoints